whitneyburton/portfolios/students/1508/matt_rooney/20151002-matt-rooney-m1.markdown

 * [GitHub URL](https://github.com/MattRooney/Jungle-Beats)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/jungle_beat.markdown)

 I feel like I really hit my stride with this project.
+I had a lot of fun building this linked-lists based drum machine project.
+I hope to work more with audio APIs in the future.
+I learned a lesson or two from Chisel and took a more top-down TDD approach which worked well for me.

 33 tests, two skipped.
 Good use of recursion.
 Some parts need to be DRYed.
 Some longer methods with code that can be pulled out into separate methods. - Mike